Skeen/terraform-provider-os2mo/docs/data-sources/ingredient.md

 ---
-page_title: "ingredient Data Source - terraform-provider-hashicups"
+page_title: "ingredient Data Source - terraform-provider-os2mo"
 subcategory: ""
 description: |-
   The ingredient data source allows you to retrieve a coffee's ingredients.